How to Build a Wine Cellar

 The size of your wine cellar will depend on how many bottles you wish to store and how much space you can devote to it.
 Our wine cellar construction charts are a great tool to help you understand the space you will need, the materials to use and the average construction costs.

-The most important consideration when adding wine storage to your home is its location.
+The most important consideration when building a wine cellar is its location.
 A popular question we get is "Can I put a wine cellar anywhere in my home?"
 Yes, your wine cellar can be located anywhere in the home.
-You can convert a small room or closet or space under your stairs into a wine cellar.
-The most popular location is renovating your basement since it tends to be cooler.
+You can convert a small room or closet or space under your stairs into a wine cellar, but the most popular location to renovate is the basement since it tends to be cooler.

-The location you choose will determine many other factors affecting the cost of building the cellar and the cost to maintain the cellar.
+The location chosen determines many other factors affecting the cost of building and maintaining the cellar.
 The ideal temperature and humidity for a wine cellar is in the 55°F and 60% relative humidity range.
-If you select a location that is cooler and more humid, it will require less work on the part of the cooling system and thus a smaller cooling system may be adequate.
-This should translate into lower energy costs.
-Conversely, if you chose to locate the wine cellar in a place that is warmer, the cooling system will run more frequently and a larger system may be required.
-Construction cost may also increase as considerations like additional insulation may be required.
+If you select a cooler, more humid location, the cooling system will not need to work as hard so a smaller cooling system may be adequate.
+This may translate to lower energy costs.
+Conversely, a warmer location means the cooling system will run more frequently and a larger system may be required.
+Construction cost may also increase as additional insulation may be required.

 Step 4: Wine Cellar Temperature